+How about you?
 How is your work from home setup working for you?
+Are you happy with your current workspace and home office setup?

-If you’re lucky, you even have a room in your home with a door you can close to your home office (now that’s a modern luxury!)
+If you’re lucky, you even have a room in your home with a door you can close to your home office (now that’s a modern luxury)!
+Having your own room as your home office is probably the best step in building your ideal workspace.
+But not everyone has a spare room to use as their home office–and that is fine!

 We have found that those of you working from home have faced some common challenges: how do you get your work done in the time that you have, without it bleeding into “home life”?
 How do you separate the two?
 We’ve recorded several podcasts about working from home and have talked about the importance of self-care when working from home, but this is a question that comes up over and over again: